A narcissist's world

 A blueprint for life

 Self-actualisation is an unfolding toward a higher state of being, driven by an unceasing flow of life energy.
 We are hardwired to explore and learn about our surroundings as well as look for our place in society.
-How we actualise depends on our personality, our environment, our influences and what resonates with our True Self.
+How we actualise depends on our personality, our environment, our DNA, our influences, and what resonates with our True Self.

 We pursue actualisation in countless ways, such as public service, research, literature, art, sports, philosophy, study, business, politics, philanthropy or raising a family.
 Once something resonates with us, we immerse ourselves in it and absorb it like a sponge, and so begin a process of deepening our relationship with the world, deepening our maturity, and most importantly; deepening our connection with our True Self.
 In doing so, we move into our spiritual centre and direct it toward a higher purpose, hence emulating all other life forms.